 Exercise Physiology Cognate

-The UAHuntsville Departments of Biological Sciences and Health & Physical Education have teamed up to offer Exercise Physiology as a cognate area within the Bachelor of Science/Bachelor of Arts Biological Sciences major.
+The UAH Departments of Biological Sciences and Health & Physical Education have teamed up to offer Exercise Physiology as a cognate area within the Bachelor of Science/Bachelor of Arts Biological Sciences major.

 The program is broad enough to permit students to meet a wide range of interests or career goals within the exercise science field or leading to graduate school.
 The curriculum may also be modified to create a Pre-Professional degree in Pre-medicine or Pre-physical therapy.